MertDikdas/book-recommender-backend/README.md

 Backend service of a Book Recommender System built with FastAPI and SQLAlchemy.
 This API provides book management, rating, comment handling, and user-book relationship tracking.

+## System Requirements

+- Python 3.9+
+- Git
+- bash (if your os is Windows you can use git bash)
+- pip

 ## Installation
 ## Clone repository
 ```bash